MrUnbelievable92/MaxMath/README.md

 Note:
 - C Sharp Dev Tools (a repository of mine) is required.
 Unit tests for this library are included in this repository.
-- There are currently no fallback procedures regarding platform support without AVX2 apart from the managed C# implementations.
+- There are currently no fallback procedures regarding support for platforms without AVX2 apart from the managed C# software implementations.
 Thus, for the most part, AVX2 is required if used with Burst.
 (Work in progress)